SahilRakhaiya05/AutoDapp/README.md

 # 🚀 AutoDapp: Simplifying Linux User Experience

-AutoDapp is an innovative software development initiative aimed at enhancing the user experience on Linux-based operating systems.
+AutoDapp is an innovative software development initiative aimed at enhancing the user experience.
 By creating a user-friendly, feature-rich menu interface, the project strives to simplify various tasks, boost productivity, and provide a unified environment for users.

 ## Project Objectives